gildas-lormeau/zip.js/docs/classes/FS.md

 If a handle cannot be read, the original error is rethrown unmodified as an [EntryError](../interfaces/EntryError.md), whose [EntryError#entryName](../interfaces/EntryError.md#entryname) is the path of the handle that failed, relative to the parent of `fileSystemHandle`.

+The options apply to every entry added, including the directories.
+The [ZipWriterConstructorOptions#lastModDate](../interfaces/ZipWriterConstructorOptions.md#lastmoddate) option replaces the last modification date of the files, which is otherwise taken from each `FileSystemHandle` instance.

 #### Parameters